DSCR Loans Explained: What Landlords Need to Know Before Applying

 Instead, the lender underwrites the loan based on whether the property's rental income is sufficient to cover the monthly debt obligation.
 That coverage is expressed as a single number: the DSCR ratio.

 The concept is straightforward.
 If a property generates more income than it costs to carry, the loan is serviceable.
-The higher the ratio, the more comfortable the lender is with the risk.
 A DSCR of 1.0 means the property breaks even — rental income exactly covers the mortgage payment (principal, interest, taxes, insurance, and any HOA).
-Above 1.0, and the property is cash-flow positive.
-Below 1.0, and the borrower is covering the gap out of pocket.
+Above 1.0, the property is cash-flow positive.
+Below 1.0, the borrower is covering the gap out of pocket.

 How DSCR Is Calculated